 1963 GibsonEverly Brothers – Black

 We love the look of this original 1963 Gibson Everly Brothers in Black!
 The Everly Brothers saw extraordinary success in the 1950s.
-With hits like “Bye Bye Love,” and “Wake Up Little Susie,” the pair cemented their fame as one of the greatest musical duos of all time.
+With hits like “Bye Bye Love” and “Wake Up Little Susie,” the pair cemented their fame as one of the greatest musical duos of all time.
 Their country-influenced rock and roll harmonies and rhythmic guitar playing had a massive influence on music and pop culture in the years that followed.
-As a result of their success, Gibson produced the Everly Brothers Model from 1962-1972 and later reissued it as the J-180 in 1986.
-Pearl star inlays adorn the headstock and fretboard, and a gorgeous double tortoise pickguard applied across the front of the body completes the look.
+As a result of their success, Gibson produced the Everly Brothers Model from 1962 to 1972 and later reissued it as the J-180 in 1986.
+Pearl star inlays adorn the headstock and fretboard, and a gorgeous double-tortoiseshell pickguard is applied across the front of the body, completing the look.
 While it is widely known that this dual pickguard design can dampen the sound of a flattop, we are happy to report that the resonance on this guitar is astounding.
 It really has a deep, full tone.
-This particular guitar also has the model’s rarer bridge style, where each string is fed through the bridge itself.
+This particular guitar also features the model’s rarer bridge style, where each string is routed directly through the bridge itself.

 Overall Condition: 8